Kent County and Grand Rapids Housing Commission assistance programs.

 The second place to call for help is the Kent County Housing Commission.
 The non-profit organization provides emergency rental assistance to extremely-low income, the elderly, working poor and very-low income families.

-Resources offered by the agency include the Section 8 Housing Choice Rental Assistance Program and associated vouchers.
+Resources offered by the agency include the Section 8 Housing Choice Rental Assistance Program and associated vouchers in Kent County.
 These are offered as part of federal government assistance from the United States Department of Housing and Urban Development.

 Vouchers can help pay rent, but another key is self-sufficiency.
 So as part of the Section 8 Housing Choice Voucher program, the Kent County Michigan Housing Commission also runs a Family Self-Sufficiency (FSS) program.
 This service tries to move section 8 participants from welfare and public assistance to work by helping families set goals for self-sufficiency and identify barriers to employment.
 A key is to help people obtain the assistance and counseling needed to acquire and retain employment.
 Call (616) 632-7590, or read more on Family Self-Sufficiency.